 The publication and distribution of this document may be restricted by law in certain jurisdictions and therefore persons into whose possession this document comes or who attend the presentation should inform themselves about and observe any such restrictions.
 Any failure to comply with these restrictions could result in a violation of the laws of such jurisdiction.
-In particular, this document and the information contained herein, are not for publication or distribution, directly or indirectly, to persons in the United States (within the meaning of Regulation S under the US Securities Act of 1933, as amended (the "Securities Act")) or to entities in Canada, Australia or Japan.
-The securities of the Company have not been and will not be registered under the Securities Act and may not be offered or sold in the United States except to certain persons in offshore jurisdictions in reliance on Regulation S. Neither these slides nor any copy of them may be taken or transmitted into or distributed in Canada, Australia, Japan or any other jurisdiction which prohibits the same except in compliance with applicable securities laws.
+In particular, this document and the information contained herein, are not for publication or distribution, directly or indirectly, to persons in the United States (within the meaning of Regulation S under the US Securities Act of 1933, as amended (the "Securities Act")) or to entities in Canada, Australia and may not be engistered under the Securities Act and may not be offered or sold in the United States except to certain persons in offshore jurisdictions in reliance on Regulation S. Neither these slides nor any copy of them may be taken or transmitted into or distributed in Canada, Australia, Japan or any other jurisdiction which prohibits the same except in compliance with applicable securities laws.
 Any failure to comply with this restriction may constitute a violation of the United States or other national securities laws.

 This presentation and subsequent discussion may contain certain forward looking statements with respect to the financial condition, results of operations and business of HICL Infrastructure Company Limited and its corporate subsidiaries (the "Group").
 These forward-looking statements represent the Group's expectations or beliefs concerning future events and involve known and unknown risks and uncertainty that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
-Additional detailed information concerning important factors that could cause actual results to differ materially is available in our Annual Report & Consolidated Financial Statements for the year ended 31 March 2014 available from the Company's website.
+Additional detailed information concerning important factors that could cause actual results to differ materially is available in our Annual Report & Consolidated Financial Statements for the year ended 31 March 2015 available from the Company's website.
+Unless otherwise stated, the facts contained herein are accurate as at 31 July 2015.